opsdis/aci-streamer/README.md

 > https://devnetsandbox.cisco.com/RM/Topology - "ACI Simulator AlwaysOn"

 # Output
-By default the output is sent to standard out.
+By default, the output is sent to standard out.
 The output kan also be directed to a file using the `-output` flag.
 When written to a file aci-streamer use the log4go package to write the output.
 The main reason for this to get file rotation on the output, which is good if aci-streamer is deployed with a sidecar in kubernetes, like promtail.